-2 - Use a large flat head screw driver or a 1/2" drive socket extension and remove plug ("FIGURE 45") from the cold end header box at the appropriate location on the side of the unit.
+- 1 Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - 2 Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (figure 46) from the cold end header box at the appropriate location on the side of the unit.
 Install provided 3/4 NPT street elbow fitting into cold end header box.
 Use Teflon tape or appropriate pipe dope.